-The Remittance Coalition is a group of organizations and individuals working together to promote greater use of electronic business-to-business (B2B) payments and electronic remittance data exchanges.
+The Business Payments Coalition is a group of organizations and individuals working together to promote greater use of electronic business-to-business (B2B) payments and electronic remittance data exchanges.
 The Coalition accomplishes this objective by addressing various problems and barriers that make it difficult for businesses to use electronic alternatives to paper checks and remittance advice.
-Additional information on the Remittance Coalition can be found on the Remittance Coalition’s web site.
+Additional information on the Business Payments Coalition can be found on the Business Payments Coalition’s website.

 This technical report was created by a group of retail industry practitioners representing retailers and suppliers.
 The need for this project was identified in focus group research conducted by the Remittance Coalition.
-The X9C work group began by conducting a broad-reaching survey to research and benchmark current practices in the retail industry.
+The X9C workgroup began by conducting a broad-reaching survey to research and benchmark current practices in the retail industry.
 The scope included but was not limited to account reconciliation, notification guidelines, timeframes, roles and responsibilities of each party, supporting documentation needed to support

 The Remittance Standards Inventory is intended to be a current, comprehensive inventory of relevant business-to-business (B2B) payment remittance standards.
 The intended audience of this payments remittance catalog includes B2B solution and service providers, and the corporations and organizations that must make use of these standards or implementations to facilitate the efficient reconciliation of their payments and remittance data.
 Standards bodies and other general interested parties are another target audience for this repository.

-Using the Remittance Coalition (RC) definition of remittance, as information that explains a payment, a work group developed a glossary to provide greater standardization and improve communication in the purchase-to-pay business processes.
+Using the Remittance Coalition (RC) definition of remittance, as information that explains a payment, a workgroup developed a glossary to provide greater standardization and improve communication in the purchase-to-pay business processes.
 This TR is a glossary of terms used in remittance exchange to be a source of